songfd2018/DIFseq_implementation/README.md

 To analyze the covid-19 data by DIFseq, you can run `DIFseq_analysis.R` to

    - Draw the scatter plot of BICs for different cell type numbers to select the optimal number of cell types;
-   - Annotate the identified cell types by their average anti-body (ADT) levels and draw the heatmap of the scaled ADT levels
+   - Annotate the identified cell types by their average anti-body (ADT) levels and draw the heatmap of the scaled ADT levels;
-   - Draw the bar plot of the estimated cell type proportions
+   - Draw the bar plot of the estimated cell type proportions;
    - Conduct differential expression analysis and draw the condition effects of cell-type-specific DE genes as well as the bar plot of DE gene numbers for two conditions;
    - Generate the corrected read count data and draw the dot plot for the corrected expression levels of immune-related genes;
    - Conduct differential abundance analysis between any pair of three conditions.